 To add a group, click the New button.
 Enter the group name and specify which users are members of the group.
 To add a user to the group, select the user in the Non-members list and click the Add button to add that user to the Members list.
 To make all users a member of this group, click the Add All button.
 To remove a user from the group, select that user in the Members list and click the Remove button.
 To remove all users from the group, click the Remove All button.

 If multiple databases are available, a Databases control is available.
 To indicate that members of the group have access to a particular database, click to add a check mark in the box in front of the database name in the list.
 Click again to remove access to the database.
 To give members of the group access to every database, turn on the All option.
-You must give the group access to at least one database or you will get a warning when you try to save the group.
+You must give the group (except for the Everyone group) access to at least one database or you will get a warning when you try to save the group.

 To save the new group, click the Save button.
 You aren't allowed to leave the group name blank, nor can you enter the same name as an existing group.
 To undo any changes, click the Cancel button.